rishi2628/local_RAG/README.md

 - **GPT4All** for local LLM inference
 - **ArXiv** for open access papers
 - **RAGAS** team for evaluation framework

-## 📞 Contact

-For questions or issues:
-- Create an issue in this repository
-- Contact: [Your contact information]

----

 **Built with ❤️ using only free and open-source tools**